mishakarpinskiy/test_splynx_docs/files/my_profile/imap/imap.md

 ![enabled access](access_settings.png)

-It means that _splynx_ admin can view Inbox of that admin who allowed this but if _splynx_ admin has no configured IMAP under **My profile** he won't see any messages:
+It means that _splynx_ admin can view Inbox and messages under _Communication_ tab under customer profile of that admin who allowed this but if _splynx_ admin has no configured IMAP under **My profile** he won't see any messages:

 ![splynx admin inbox](splynx_admin_inbox.png)